Skip to main content

 The postgres_operator is used to activate the operator itself.
 If you are on a cluster on your own, the enable setting should be true.
 On a shared cluster, the operator can only be deployed once.
 So you have to check if it should be installed or not.
 If it is installed, you have to provide S3 Connection parameter in order to use the logical backup feature of the operator.
 Later in this file you find a parameter create_logical_backup, which lets you decided if you specifically want to dis-/enable a backup for a database.
 Note: The schedule field follows the cronjob notation.
 In order to create/check your schedule you can use this website: crontab.guru

 The keel_operator is used to activate the operator itself.
 If you are on a cluster on your own, the enable setting should be true.
 On a shared cluster, the operator can only be deployed once.
 So you have to check if it should be installed or not.
-Additionally you need to set username (which is defaulted to "admin@{{ DOMAIN }})" and a password, which can be used to access the user interface if needed.
+Additionally you need to set username (which defaults to "admin@{{ DOMAIN }}") and a password, which can be used to access the user interface if needed.

 The section velero enables a backup-restore tool which backups complete namespaces.
 Same as above, you may link it to any S3 storage by adding your information, which will be used to store these backups.
-The official documentation of velero can guide you through processes, like restoring a namespace.
+The official documentation of Velero can guide you through processes, like restoring a namespace.

-The pgadmin section is used to activate pgAdmin in the cluster.
-Additionally you need to set username (which is defaulted to "admin@{{ DOMAIN }}") and a password, which can be used to access the user interface if needed.
+The pgadmin section is used to activate PgAdmin in the cluster.
+Additionally you need to set username (which defaults to "admin@{{ DOMAIN }}") and a password, which can be used to access the user interface if needed.

 The monitoring section is used to activate the monitoring stack.
-If you dont have a monitoring system already in your cluster, you should set the enable option to true, furthermore, you can enable and disable single components of the monitoring stack, depending on what is needed.
+If you do not have a monitoring system already in your cluster, you should set the enable option to true, furthermore, you can enable and disable single components of the monitoring stack, depending on what is needed.
 Grafana is used to display statistics collected form the cluster, if you wish to use them, you should set grafana.enable to true.
 Under loki.logs_retention_period you can adjust how long logs for each pod in your cluster will be stored.

 Central Database